Tristen-M-SDR/Easy-Face-Recognition/README.md

   unzip Easy-Face-Recognition-main.zip
 </pre>

-**Step 3:** Open the Datasets folder and rename the your_name file to your name, and delete the dummy file inside.
+**Step 3:** Open the Datasets folder and delete the dummy file inside by running this command:

 <pre>
   cd Easy-Face-Recognition-main/Datasets/your_name